 “I can only imagine how difficult and distressing these last few years have been for you.”

 Still, no assurance that the organisation made changes to their practices so that their criminal dangerous acts would never take place to any other patient, let alone an apology or even evidence of any beneficial learning.

-It is this reason that the information concerning not just poor care and unlawful care at this hospital, and Trust, but the limitations of the NHS medical teams to diagnose a life-threatening toxicity accident they caused is now put in the public domain.
+It is this reason that the information concerning not just poor care AND unlawful care at this hospital, and Trust, but the limitations of the NHS medical teams to diagnose a life-threatening toxicity accident they caused is now put in the public domain.

-What wasn’t known at that time, was the hospital was also facing numerous complaints and claims, in particularly, for four ‘never events’ which were being kept away from the press reporting.
+What wasn’t known at that time, was the hospital was also facing numerous complaints and claims, in particularly, for four ‘never events’ which were being concealed, kept away from the press reporting.

 Due to the appalling conduct of the CEO of The Trust, where it became clear he had no intention to meet and work with the patient and to put matters right, a complaint was made to The Care Quality Commission, CQC.

 The CQC is the independent regulator of health and adult social care service in England.
-They do not investigate individual complaints but have a range of powers they can take when people are getting poor care.
+They do not investigate individual complaints but have a range of powers they can take when people are receiving poor care.

 The organisation was supplied with statutory evidence of medical criminal acts.